top of page

 • Progressive Web App — This app works with any quality of internet connection and saves some of its functionalities so that you can use them even while you’re offline.

 Mozilla's (version 85 of Firefox) has recently decided to abandon support for the PWA, unfortunately.
 However, PWA remains available in Microsoft Edge, Google Chrome (iMac, Macbook, Windows and Android), Safari (iPad and iPhone) and Brave.
 Google is highly invested in the PWA concept, so it will likely be around for quite a while.
 For additional information and the future of PWAs, please see this article.
-See the EZWxBrief Pilots Guide for information on how to install EZWxBrief as a PWA.
+See the EZWxBrief Pilots Guide or this video for a tutorial on how to install EZWxBrief as a PWA.

 Dr. Scott Dennstaedt